Maechi: Religious Legitimization of Gendered Inequality

 Émile Durkheim asserts that in the process of religious institutionalization, the concept of the "Sacred" is defined and valued through its contrast with the "Profane."
 Sacred objects and practices are protected and set apart by prohibitions, whereas profane things are those to which these prohibitions apply, necessitating their separation from the sacred.
 In this framework, it is the inherent inability of the profane to come into proximity with the sacred that serves to distinguish the two.

-The yellow robe is seen as a symbol of the "Sacred" in Thailand.
-The yellow robe allows only men to wear within the Thai monastic community.
+The yellow robe is seen as a symbol of the "Sacred" in Thailand, and only men are permitted to wear it within the Thai monastic community.
 Contact between monks and women is generally regarded as taboo.
 Even accidental contact is considered a minor violation, yet monks are still expected to avoid it.
 Thai society has adapted to these religious restrictions, and from a young age, women are taught to maintain a respectful distance when near monks.
 Through this male-only monastic order, women are relegated to the status of the "Profane" in Thai society.

 The most common is to repay their debt of gratitude to their parents.
 Ordination is widely seen as the greatest way to accumulate merit for one’s parents, as it is believed that they gain merit through their child's ordination.
 Traditionally, mothers could not ordain themselves, so ordaining for one’s mother has been reported as a major motivation for men.
 In the past, women were prohibited from approaching monks or the sacred saffron robes.
 Today, however, with temporary samaneri ordination available for women, traditional gender norms are being redefined so that the role of repaying parents has already empowered Thai women significantly.